dalager/raggedbooks/readme.md

 dotnet run search "Should I mock a third party REST api during development?" -rag
 ```

+This will stitch the content blocks from the 5 best search results together and ask the chat model the question using the provided context as grounding.

+The answer will be printed to the console as markdown.

 ## The required services

 ### QDrant